Royal Fleet Auxiliary

 The Royal Fleet Auxiliary (RFA) is a naval auxiliary fleet owned by the UK's Ministry of Defence.
 It is a component of His Majesty's Naval Service and provides logistical and operational support to the Royal Navy and Royal Marines.
+It forms one of the five fighting arms of the Royal Navy.

 The RFA ensures the Royal Navy is supplied and supported by providing fuel and stores through replenishment at sea, transporting Royal Marines and British Army personnel, providing medical care and transporting equipment and essentials around the world.
 In addition the RFA acts independently providing humanitarian aid, counter piracy and counter narcotic patrols together with assisting the Royal Navy in preventing conflict and securing international trade.
 They are a uniformed civilian branch of the Royal Navy staffed by British merchant sailors.

-The RFA is one of five RN fighting arms.

 RFA personnel are civilian employees of the Ministry of Defence and members of the Royal Naval Reserve and Sponsored Reserves.
-Although RFA personnel wear Merchant Navy rank insignia with naval uniforms.
-RFA vessels are commanded and crewed by these sailors, augmented with regular and reserve Royal Navy personnel who perform specialised functions such as operating and maintaining helicopters or providing hospital facilities.
+Although RFA personnel wear Merchant Navy rank insignia with naval uniforms, RFA vessels are commanded and crewed by these sailors, augmented with regular and reserve Royal Navy personnel who perform specialised functions such as operating and maintaining helicopters or providing hospital facilities.
 Royal Navy personnel are also needed to operate certain weapons, such as the Phalanx; however, other weapons (such as the DS30B 30 mm cannon) are operated by RFA personnel.
-The RFA counts an aviation support vessel and dock landing ships amongst its assets.
+The RFA counts three dock landing ships amongst its assets.

 As of late 2024, the RFA was suffering from severe manpower shortages resulting in only 6 of (then) 11 vessels being able to be crewed on a regular basis.

 History

-USS Donald Cook receives fuel during a replenishment at sea (RAS) with the former RFA Wave Ruler.

 The RFA was established in 1905 to provide logistical support for the Navy.
 Since the Royal Navy of that era possessed the largest network of bases around the world of any fleet, the RFA at first took a relatively minor role.